-Desc: Science Fiction Sex Story: Chapter 1 - Marc Parker makes a living making four-year hyperspace round-trips to trade with the Karkallians, a race distant from Terra.
-He meets and falls in love with a beautiful young Karkallian woman, all while trying to avoid screwing up and committing a faux pas while dealing with different social norms between Terrans and Karkallians.
+Desc: Science Fiction Sex Story: Chapter 1 - Voted Best Erotic Science Fiction Story 2016 and best Long Erotic Story of the Year 2016.
+Marc Parker makes four-year hyperspace round-trips to trade with the Karkallians, a race distant from Terra.
+He falls in love with a beautiful young Karkallian woman, all while dealing with different social norms between Terrans and Karkallians.
 He also has to deal with what he learns about her father.
 Inadvertently becoming involved in a political intrigue, Parker suddenly finds that he's now a target.

 I could only shake my head irately as my Karkallian police escort dropped me off at my ship, the Phaunos, so I could prepare for this sudden, unexpected, and heartbreaking departure.
 “Why the fuck was the port’s cargo master waiting at my ship?”
 I wondered angrily, not the first angry question I’d asked myself this morning.
 I didn’t even notice that he was the only person visible, and I was too angry to care even if I had noticed.

 I still have no idea what the fuck happened this morning.
 The last I knew, my happy, recently-fucked fiancée shuttled herself, her sister, and her two friends to school this morning aboard one of my shuttles.

 I guess I should introduce myself.
 I’m Captain Marc Parker, owner and captain of the cargo ships Phaunos and Cornucopia, as well as numerous other ships, both larger and smaller.
 I sell my cargo of Terran fruits to Karkallians, and then buy high tech Karkallian goods to sell to Terrans--mostly to the Terran government.